nicobou/shmdata/doc/using-nvdec-gstreamer-plugins.md

 sudo cp Samples/NvCodec/NvDecoder/nvcuvid.h /usr/local/include/
 ```

-## Building and installing the Gstreamer plugins
+## Building and installing the GStreamer plugins
-Starting with Gstreamer 1.14, nvdec and nvenc are part of the `gst-plugins-bad` collection.
+Starting with GStreamer 1.14, nvdec and nvenc are part of the `gst-plugins-bad` collection.
 These are installed by default with Ubuntu 18.04, except for nvdec and nvenc.
 They must be built manually

 Start by cloning the `gst-plugins-bad` Git repository on your machine.
-This will clone the latest version of the plugins; however, it order to build them, `gst-plugins-bad` must be the exact same version as the installed Gstreamer version, which is 1.14.1 on a default Ubuntu 18.04 install.
+This will clone the latest version of the plugins; however, it order to build them, `gst-plugins-bad` must be the exact same version as the installed GStreamer version, which is 1.14.1 on a default Ubuntu 18.04 install.
 We must checkout the 1.14.1 version of the `gst-plugins-bad` repo.

 ```bash
 git clone https://gitlab.freedesktop.org/gstreamer/gst-plugins-bad.git